gpakosz/.tmux/README.md

 If you're a Vim user, setting the `$EDITOR` environment variable to `vim` will enable and further customize the vi-style key bindings (see tmux manual).

-If you're new to tmux, I recommmend you read [tmux 2: Productive Mouse-Free Development][bhtmux2] by [@bphogan].
+If you're new to tmux, I recommend you read [tmux 2: Productive Mouse-Free Development][bhtmux2] by [@bphogan].

 [bhtmux2]: https://pragprog.com/book/bhtmux2/tmux-2